weaveworks/weave/site/features.md

 _NOTE: The command line option takes precedence over the environment variable._

-The password needs to be reasonably strong to guard against brute forcing by an attacker attempting to establish connections to a peer.
+The password needs to be reasonably strong to guard against online dictionary attacks.
 We recommend at least 50 bits of entropy.
 An easy way to generate a random password which satsifies this requirement is

     < /dev/urandom tr -dc A-Za-z0-9 | head -c9 ; echo